vd Brink Home Automations

 Hide side toolbar

-It’s a setting for the user to hide the side menu by default.
-Select in the side toolbar the last item, the current logged-in user.
-This shows a list of settings and one of them is Always hide the sidebar.
+There is a setting for the user to hide the side menu by default.
+In the side toolbar, select the last item: the currently logged-in user.
+This shows a list of settings, one of which is Always hide the sidebar.

 The best way is to create a custom user for your tablet and enable the feature to hide the sidebar.
-Use on your desktop and phone a different user to still show here all the default menu items.
+Use a different user on your desktop and phone so the default menu items still show there.

 hide sidebar in Home Assistant